-Nike is great in many ways.
-It's a fascinating campus, the restaurants and pay are good and it's an easy work week.
-So recruiters are baffled why I left and it's hard to explain.
+Nike has a fascinating campus, the restaurants and pay are good and it's an easy work week.
+So recruiters are baffled why I left.
 Here's why...

 2) The team rejects it because of performance problems.
 What performance issue?
 They say the bug is only in one class and one method.
-Fine, I move my operations into the original class.
+Okay, I move the operations into the original class.

 3) The team rejects it, the code should be in a utility class.
-A utility class implies REUSE and you said the bug is in one place.
-I wrote the SecureLogger for reuse.
+A utility class implies REUSE, I wrote the SecureLogger for reuse.
 But fine, I make it a utility class.

 4) The team rejects it, they want a regex function for performance reasons.
 Okay, now I'm pissed off.
-The regex library requires time to load hundreds of functions which aren't used and it still executes the same three operations.
+The regex library takes time to load hundreds of unused functions but it still executes those three operations.
 They disagree.
-I write a small program and prove I'm right.
+I write a small program and prove it's much slower.

-5) The team rejects it because THEIR Eclipse format converted specific package paths into wildcards.
+5) The team rejects it because their Eclipse formatter converted specific package paths into wildcards.
 I ask what's wrong with wildcards.
 A performance issue again.
 No, it's not.
 The compiler creates the same byte code.
 They disagree.
 I write a small program and prove that I'm right again.

 6) Now I'm the bad guy.
 It's not that they don't know, it's that they insist on something that is NOT TRUE.